droonga/droonga.org/reference/plugin/adapter/index.md

 This method receives a [`Droonga::InputMessage`](#classes-Droonga-InputMessage) wrapped incoming message.
 You can modify the incoming message via its methods.

-This receives messages only matching to the `input_message.pattern`.
-Other messages are ignored.

 In this base class, this method is defined as just a placeholder and it does nothing.
 To modify incoming messages, you have to override it by yours, like following: